*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 There are a lot of great options in each of those price ranges.
-Here’s the top pinball machines that you can buy at any price range:
+Here are the top pinball machines that you can buy at any price range:

 |This is a tabletop pinball machine.
 It’s an electronic arcade game that will run on just 2 AA batteries.
 It’s approximately 15 inches long and 10 inches wide.||Marvel Avengers Tabletop Pinball Machine||Under $200|

 |This machine is free-standing, not a tabletop, but still small enough that it’s ideal for home use.
 There are 12 different available pinball games to play on this model.||Haunted House Pinball Machine||Under $500|